mentacity/class/server_build_edit.md

 ---

 ### This is a DEMO heading
+- Add one item
+- Add a second item

 ### Connect Your Local Repo To Your GitHub Repo
 - git remote add origin http://pathto/lamp_server_setup.git